djo1975/Bookstore/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Math magicians: full website<a name="about-project"></a>
+# 📖Bookstore: initialize project with components<a name="about-project"></a>

-**Math magicians: full website**
+**Bookstore: initialize project with components**

-In this project, you will create a full website for the Math magicians app, consisting of several pages and using the components you already created.
+This project will lay the foundations for your Bookstore website.
+You will create the user interface using React.

 ## 🛠 Built With <a name="built-with"></a>